 Orchestrating the Migration

-- Establish a Database Connection: Use
+- Establish a Database Connection: Implement secure and efficient database connectivity using

 psycopg2